Pakistan’s ex-PM Imran Khan, wife sentenced to jail in corruption case

 The NAB alleged that Khan, as prime minister from August 2018 to April 2022, made a quid pro quo deal with Riaz, enabling him to launder more than $239m.
 This allegedly caused significant losses to the national treasury.

-According to the NAB, the government of Khan’s Pakistan Tehreek-e-Insaaf (PTI) gave legal cover to Riaz’s black money, which had been recovered by the United Kingdom’s National Crime Agency and handed over to the Pakistani government.
+According to the NAB, the PTI government gave legal cover to Riaz’s black money, which had been recovered by the United Kingdom’s National Crime Agency and handed over to the Pakistani government.

 Khan was ousted from power in April 2022 via a parliamentary vote of no confidence, which he attributes to a conspiracy involving the country’s military and the United States, allegations both have denied.